 - Once it’s cooked, take the pan away from the heat but leave the pulpo in the water for another 20 minutes.

-- Cut it into pieces and arrange them on a serving plate (traditionally, it is served on a wooden plate).
+- Then, cut it into pieces and arrange them on a serving plate (traditionally, it is served on a wooden plate).

 - Sprinkle with sal (salt) and pimentón (paprika), picante (hot, spicy) if you like.
 And drizzle with aceite de oliva (olive oil).

-- Serve with plenty of pan and enjoy!
+- Finally, serve with plenty of pan and enjoy!

 Pulpo can also be served with patatas.
 If you prefer it this way, here’s the secret to the perfect patatas.
 Take some of the water you used to cook the pulpo and use it to boil them.
 So much nicer than just boiling them in plain water!